 How to choose an iPad

-If you want an iPad that most closely resembles a conventional PC, go with the iPad Pro.
+If you want an iPad that attempts to resemble a conventional laptop, go with the iPad Pro.
 The iPad Pro is powerful, has thin bezels and an edge-to-edge display, and lengthy battery life to keep you productive all day long.
-It also has a pixel-packed liquid retina display giving you clarity like no other tablet has before.
+It also has a pixel-packed Liquid Retina display giving you clarity like no other tablet has before.
 If you’re big on using heavy-duty apps like Photoshop and want to replace your work computer with something more compact, buy the iPad Pro.
 It’s the priciest iPad on the market, but its A12X Bionic processor and sleek design make it worth the investment.

-For those of you who want a tablet that most closely resembles the iPad Pro without the hefty price tag, buy the iPad Air (2020).
+For those of you who want a tablet that offers the workhorse functionality of the iPad Pro without the hefty price tag, buy the iPad Air (2020).
 Available in October, this iPad carries the newer, more powerful A14 chip processor and has gorgeous slim edges making it the lightest, most powerful tablet at its price tag.
 It’s definitely a step up from its predecessors and like the iPad Pro, can also be paired with the Magic Keyboard and Apple Pencil, turning it into a stylish, 2-in-1 device.
 It also uses Touch ID unlike the iPad Pro, so if you’re not a fan of Apple’s Face ID, this is the tablet for you.
 Not to mention it’s about $200 cheaper than the iPad Pro.

 If you’re looking for an even more affordable and compact option, the iPad Mini is for you.
 It’s considered a small-screen tablet but still carries some of the best features of the iPad Pro and Air.
 It has a power-packed retina display and integrated Touch ID for added privacy.
 It can also be paired with an Apple Pencil so you can use it to take notes or illustrate at your leisure.
 Though the A12 bionic chip isn’t as powerful as that of the iPad Air or iPad Pro, you can still multitask with ease on this mini-tablet.
 What’s more, it weighs just a little over half a pound making it the most portable Apple tablet out there.